atugman/IBM-Cloud/Labs/Terraform-Lab/discussion.md

-Notes from the HashiCorp Certified: Terraform Associate (003) Certification Exam
+Notes from the HashiCorp Certified: Terraform Associate (003) Exam
 ==============

 I recently cleared the HashiCorp Certified: Terraform Associate (003) exam.
 Here are a few takeaways from my experience with the exam, my experience with Terraform as a whole, and (optionally) a couple of lab exercises.